Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: The AQN model confronts the radio observations

 \subsection{Mechanism of the radio emission in solar corona.}

 It is generally accepted that the radio emission from the corona results from the interaction of plasma oscillations (also known as Langmuir waves) with non-thermal electrons which must be injected into the plasma \cite{Thejappa-1991}.
-An important element for successful emission of radio waves is that the plasma instability must develop.
-It occurs when the injected electrons have a non-thermal high energy component with the momentum distribution function characterized by the positive derivative\footnote{If the derivative has a negative sign it will lead to the so-called Landau damping.} with respect to the electron's velocity.
-In this case plasma instability develops and the radio waves can be emitted.
+An important element for the successful emission of radio waves is that a plasma instability must develop.
+It occurs when the injected electrons have a non-thermal high energy component, with a momentum distribution function characterized by a positive derivative\footnote{If the derivative has a negative sign it will lead to the so-called Landau damping.} with respect to the electron's velocity.
+In this case, a plasma instability develops and radio waves can be emitted.

 The frequency of emission $\nu$ is mostly determined by the plasma frequency $\omega_p$ in a given environment, i.e.